Respect for Human Rights

 For health of employees, we introduced a system to control long working hours by establishing “no-overtime days” and prohibiting work after 9 p.m.
 In addition, we have various measures to promote the use of paid leave, and in fiscal 2024, we established a new “premium leave” (a system for taking paid leave for three consecutive business days).

-In addition, in order to prevent health problems caused by overwork, we take measures to provide medical examinations, etc. to employees who work long hours.
+In addition, to prevent health problems caused by overwork, we take measures to provide medical examinations, etc. to employees who work long hours.

 The SCB’s Initiatives for Customers, Etc.